The 10 Most Valuable Lessons I Learned As A Developer - 23 Years Of Programming Experience Distilled

 Sometimes you are confronted with something completely new.
 It takes time to come up with an idea.
 The more experience you get, the better you become at dealing with such situations.

-Try to stay patient and don’t put yourself under pressure.
+Try to stay patient and don’t pressure yourself.
 You work better when you can stay calm and order your thoughts to develop an idea.
 And it will definitely benefit your mental health.

 It can be the most difficult thing on earth to not pressure yourself, and you won’t always keep yourself from doing it.
 That’s okay.
 You should still do your best to prevent yourself from doing it, though.
 It can harm you for a long time.